 Who is SoFi Money best for?

-SoFi Money and its competitive APY can be a more attractive option than a standard checking account at a brick-and-mortar bank, especially if you’ve been burned badly by bank fees in the past.
+SoFi Money and its decent APY can be a more attractive option than a standard checking account at a brick-and-mortar bank, especially if you’ve been burned badly by bank fees in the past.

 Its drawbacks, though, could ultimately be deal breakers for those who struggle with self-control and need a separate sub-account for savings, people who make large ATM withdrawals or those who want their funds to be FDIC insured right from the start.
 There are a number of cash management accounts to consider before deciding which one is the right fit for you.